Legal and Ethical Issues

 It can be difficult to think ahead and the plans you want to make will depend on your beliefs and personal views about what contributes to your quality of life.
 Some people will not wish to make any plans.
 Others may want to set on record preferences about things they feel strongly about.

 Not everyone lives in a traditional 'family'.
 Advance care planning can help you to state who is important in your life and who should be consulted if you are ill.
-Of course, many of the issues that involve thinking about end of life care will be similar regardless of what sort of family links you have or whether you are lesbian, gay or heterosexual.
+Of course, many of the issues that involve thinking about end of life care will be similar regardless of what sort of family links you have.

 Joseph Potter had recently retired from work and lived with his wife Emily in a small village.
 Sadly, Emily’s mother had recently died.
 This made Joseph and Emily think about the type of care they would want to receive if they were seriously ill.
 After hearing a programme on the radio about ‘advance decisions to refuse treatment’, they felt that this was something they would like to know more about.
 They realised that these used to be called ‘living wills’.

 After searching out more information about advance decisions, Joseph and Emily felt unsure about completing such a document.
 Joseph said he did not want to record instructions about specific treatments because he did not feel strongly that he would want to refuse them.
 It seemed more important to him to leave a record of his values and beliefs that might help his family decide things for him if he could not make decisions for himself.